-(2) The submission of any payment, appeal, application, request, notice, objection, petition, report or other information or document not within the specified statutory or regulatory period shall be considered timely if it is established to the satisfaction of the division that the delay in submission was due to division error or misinformation or to delay or other action of the United States postal service.

-a.
-For submission that is not within the statutory or regulatory period to be considered timely, the interested party must submit a written explanation setting forth the circumstances of the delay.

-b.
-The division shall designate personnel who are to decide whether an extension of time shall be granted.

-c.
-No submission shall be considered timely if the delay in filing was unreasonable, as determined by the department after considering the circumstances in the case.
+- (2) The submission of any payment, appeal, application, request, notice, objection, petition, report or other information or document not within the specified statutory or regulatory period shall be considered timely if it is established to the satisfaction of the division that the delay in submission was due to division error or misinformation or to delay or other action of the United States postal service. - a.
+For submission that is not within the statutory or regulatory period to be considered timely, the interested party must submit a written explanation setting forth the circumstances of the delay. - b.
+The division shall designate personnel who are to decide whether an extension of time shall be granted. - c.
+No submission shall be considered timely if the delay in filing was unreasonable, as determined by the department after considering the circumstances in the case. - d.

-d.
 If submission is not considered timely, although the interested party contends that the delay was due to division error or misinformation or delay or other action of the United States postal service, the division shall issue an appealable decision to the interested party.

-The evidence in the record fails to establish a timely appeal.
-The claimant received the notice of claim in a timely manner and had a reasonable opportunity to file a protest by the protest deadline.
-The claimant electronically submitted her appeal on November 3, 2020.
-IWD received and docketed an appeal on November 3, 2020.
-The evidence in the record is insufficient to establish a late filing attributable to Workforce Development error or misinformation or delay or other action of the United States Postal Service.
-Accordingly, the administrative law judge lacks jurisdiction to disturb the Agency's initial determination regarding the nature of the claimant's separation from the employment, the claimant's eligibility for benefits, or the employer's liability for benefits.
+The employer's protest was untimely.
+The weight of the evidence in the record establishes that the employer's electronic protest was submitted to SIDES and acknowledge by the SIDES broker on December 18, 2021, after the protest deadline had passed.
+The weight of the evidence indicates Equifax may have had an internal computer issue that factored in delayed submission of protests, but does not establish the issue was internal to or attributable to the SIDES system.
+There is not good cause to treat the late protest as a timely protest.
+Because the protest was untimely, the administrative law judge lacks jurisdiction to disturb the Agency's initial determination regarding the nature of the claimant's separation from the employment, the claimant's eligibility for benefits, or the employer's liability for benefits.
 The Agency's initial determination of the claimant's eligibility for benefits and the employer's liability for benefits shall remain in effect.